goldchains/COMS2001-Assignment/README.md

 Each assignment will reside in a separate top-level directory.
 Each assignment has a `README.md` containing instructions as well as the files you are going to need to complete the assignment.
-Right now, you are reading a `README.md` for hw0.
+Right now, you are reading a `README.md` for hw.

-At the start of the course, your personal repository will be empty, except for the `README.md` file at its root.
+At the start of the course, your personal repository will be empty.

 ## Suggested workflow